The Grey Time

 And wait for your return?

-When Lloyd Perryman died, Bob Nolan, knowing how much he'd loved Stan Jones song, copied out the verse and sent it to Buddy who thought Bob had written it himself.
-Thus, it was presented in "Hear My Song, the Story of the Celebrated Sons of the Pioneers" as a Bob Nolan composition.
-Click here to listen to Lloyd himself talk about the song.
+When Lloyd Perryman died, Bob Nolan, knowing how much he'd loved Stan Jones' song, copied out the verse and sent it to Buddy (who thought Bob had written it himself).
+Thus, it was presented in "Hear My Song, the Story of the Celebrated Sons of the Pioneers" as a Bob Nolan composition when it was actually written by Stan Jones.